SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/2-integrate-with-ams.md

         }
     }
   ```
   Here, the `policies` array can be used to assign policies to mocked users for local testing.
 The `roles` property of a user can still be used for manual role assignments to a mocked user.
-But since we want to test role assignments via the Authorization Management service, we instead assign the policy for the support role.
+But since we want to test role assignments via the Authorization Management Service, we instead assign the policy for the support role.

 ## Access the Incidents Application with Password